michaeltelford/broken_link_finder/README.md

 ## How It Works

-Any page element with a `href` or `src` attribute is considered a link.
+Any HTML page element with a `href` or `src` attribute is considered a link.
 For each link on a given page, any of the following conditions constitutes that the link is broken:

 - A response status code of `404 Not Found` is returned.
 - An empty HTML response body is returned.
-- The HTML response body doesn't contain an element ID matching that of the link's anchor e.g. `http://server.com#about` must contain an element with an ID of `about` or the link is considered broken.
+- The HTML response body doesn't contain an element ID matching that of the link's anchor e.g. `http://server.com#about` must contain an element with `id="about"` or the link is considered broken.
-- The link redirects more than 5 times in a row.
+- The link redirects more than 5 times consecutively.

+**Note**: Not all link types are supported.

+In a nutshell, only HTTP(S) based links can be successfully verified by `broken_link_finder`.
+As a result some links on a page might be (recorded and) ignored.
+You should verify these links yourself manually.
+Examples of unsupported link types include `tel:*`, `mailto:*`, `ftp://*` etc.

+See the [usage](#Usage) section below on how to check which links have been ignored during a crawl.

 ## Made Possible By

-This repository utilises the awesome `wgit` Ruby gem.
+`broken_link_finder` relies heavily on the `wgit` Ruby gem.
 See its [repository](https://github.com/michaeltelford/wgit) for more details.

 ## Installation